IEatFlatRocks/lingopy/README.md

-Lingo Player is a free and open-source web application for immersive language learning, inspired by platforms like Lingopie.
+Lingo Player is a free and open-source web application for immersive language learning, inspired by Lingopie.
 It transforms any YouTube video into an interactive lesson by generating highly accurate, dual-language subtitles.
 The application features a synchronized, scrolling lyrics view where every word is clickable for instant translation, allowing you to build a personal vocabulary list from your favorite content.

 ## Key Features
 Video Library: Download YouTube videos, thumbnails, and subtitles directly to your local library.